The top 30 Indian restaurants in Toronto by neighbourhood

 Serving up the best of its namesake, Roti Cuisine of India has a big selection of roti and a variety of curries, meats, and veggie options — all served in a super lowkey space on Dupont.

 The white table cloths at The Copper Chimney will probably look a little saucy when you’ve finished your meal.
 A comfy hole-in-the-wall, this spot feels like a best kept secret with amazing sizzling plates and affordable prices.

 Unique cocktails and trolley food delivery, street-style, are all part of the experience at Indian Street Food Co.
-Presentation here is half the fun, as are dishes like the kerala beef sandwich on a burger bun.
+Presentation here is half the fun, as are dishes like the Kerala beef sandwich on a burger bun.

 Cinamon is a little Queen East hang with a comfortable yet fancy interior with good lunch specials.
-They have a variety of curries like Goa-style Vindaloo and even British-style curry on offer.
+They have a variety of curries like Goa-style vindaloo and even British-style curry on offer.

 North Indian dishes are the specialty at Butter Chicken Factory, a pretty white-bricked walled restaurant that serves its tasty naan in baskets with checkered paper.

-Transforming the former space of Indian favourite 259 Host, Aanch is an upscale endeavour with a modern menu of rosemary-spiced naans and a really delicious paneer tikka masala.
+Aanch is an upscale endeavour with a modern menu of rosemary-spiced naans and a really delicious paneer tikka masala.

 Step downstairs in the basement that is Udupi Palace, a restaurant that completely makes up for its lack of ambiance with unreal vegetarian meals like chana bhatura and vegan dosas.

-Despite its lacklustre appearance, the dosas at Glory of India are notoriously good, and their thali meals are always generous.
+The roti and dosas at Glory of India are notoriously good, and their thali meals are always generous.
 The best part – it’s super cheap.